Zacxalot/zacxalot.github.io/content/flat-blend/4-express-parser.md

 tags = ["rust","express","step","bad file formats"]
 +++

+<script type="module" src="https://unpkg.com/@google/model-viewer/dist/model-viewer.min.js"></script>

 This is a bit different from the stuff I've been posting about so far.
 By "a bit different" I mean this isn't about Blender, but it is still about 3D data structures involving Rust, so that "bit" really is just a "bit".

 At work, we deal with lots of CAD data in [STEP](https://en.wikipedia.org/wiki/ISO_10303-21) format.
-These STEP files contain all of the data needed to define 3D parts.
-On top of this, they hold definitions for assemblys and, depending on the version of the format you have, can also include information regarding the colour of parts (which is particularly interesting to the company).
-Painfully though, it still seems like a lot of information, such as part materials, that is availabe in native CAD data, is lost when converted into STEP.
-Everything that STEP is capable of is laid out in [ISO standard 10303](https://www.iso.org/standard/84667.html), but I'm not abouts to spend 145 of my hard earned Swiss Francs on something I can enjoy guessing about, so that's why I'm here.
+These STEP files contain all the data needed to define 3D parts.
+On top of this, they hold definitions for assemblies  and, depending on the version of the format you have, can also include information regarding the colour of parts (which is particularly interesting to the company).
+Painfully though, it still seems like a lot of information, such as part materials, that is available in native CAD data, is lost when converted into STEP.
+Everything that STEP is capable of is laid out in [ISO standard 10303](https://www.iso.org/standard/84667.html), but I'm not abouts to spend 145 of my hard-earned Swiss Francs on something I can enjoy guessing about, so that's why I'm here.

 ## Chronic Step Pain

 When I think of a CAD file, I imagine a super dense binary file with high precision parameters defining the placement of each edge, face, curve and corner.
 For the most part, this is an accurate assumption.
 FreeCAD for example stores it's data like this, just a big old heap of bits.
-This is great, humans don't need to and definately don't want to read CAD data in it's raw format.
+This is great, humans don't need to and definately don't want to read CAD data in its raw format.
 By the same merit, humans <i>do</i> want the software they use to interact with their CAD to be able to read the data super quick.

 This is where STEP enters the ring.
 If you open up a STEP file in a text editor, you are met with a nasty surprise.
 It's all in ASCII.
 What the hell?
 Who dreamt this disaster up?
 Here's an example just in case you didn't believe me or don't have one to hand.